 Make an objection

 If you'd like to object to a new or renewed alcohol licence, you'll need to notify the District Licencing Committee in writing that you wish to object and the reasons why.
 You must refer to relevant criteria and make sure to include your full name, address and contact telephone number.

 File your objection with the committee within 15 working days of the first public notice announcing an application has been made.

 What happens next?

-When the DLC receives your objection, they will:
+When the committee receives your objection, they will:

-- Send a copy of the objection to the applicant.
+- send a copy of your objection to the applicant

 Complain about existing licensed premises

 To make a complaint about an existing licensed premise or the terms of a licence, please contact us and provide specific details regarding your concerns.

 Please contact the Palmerston North City Council on 06 356 8199 for further information.